 HODIE (Roman Calendar): ante diem duodecimum Kalendas Iulias.

-MYTHS and LEGENDS: The art image for today's legend shows Odysseus and Eurycleia; you can also see the legends for the current week listed together here.
+MYTHS and LEGENDS: The art image for today's legend shows The Three Daughters of Cecrops, and there are more images here.

 TODAY'S MOTTOES and PROVERBS: